YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUPIP Error: This indicates that a MUPIP command did not process because of invalid syntax.

 Action: Review the command documentation for correct syntax.
-Review the accompanying message(s) if any, for more information about the cause of this error.
+Review the accompanying message(s), if any, for more information about the cause of this error.

 --------------------
 MUPGDERR